BIG TABLE STARTS AND ENDS WITH RELATIONSHIPS

 TRUST.
 Help is also hindered, ironically, by the relational nature of the industry… even great Employee Assistance Programs (EAPs) often go unused because employees believe that confidential help for issues like addiction will be reported back to their supervisors.
 Their perception is that there is no safe place to get the support and resources they desperately need and want.

 RESPONSE.
 Programs are easier, but Big Table instead focuses on relationships built one-on-one, through the dinners we host, and as part of the care we provide to people in need.
-In the three years we have been in existence, we have worked hard to build systems and infrastructure to support these relationships.
+Since 2009, we have worked hard to build systems and infrastructure to support these relationships.
 Big Table has succeeded because we are passionately relational in an industry that is often cynical about programs that look good on paper but have no personal connection.

 FOLLOW-UP CARE.
 This is the heart of Big Table.
 We respond personally to the needs identified by dinner guests or received by referral on almost a daily basis.
 The response to the needs shared can be as simple as providing diapers for a single dad barely paying his bills or as big as providing a car for a mom trying to work, go to school, and raise three kids on her own.
 We have arranged time away to rest for families in crisis, worked with collection agencies to reduce medical bills, helped with physical therapy after accidents, furnished apartments, provided childcare, helped cover legal costs, paid tuition, replaced stolen computers, and linked people up with doctors and dentists able to donate care.
 In each case we seek to respond personally and leverage what we can provide directly with donations and partnerships with those in the community who are also able to help.